wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Cloud/Cloud-OpenSource-List.md

 # Kubernetes

+## Tools & Platform

+- [krew #Project#](https://github.com/GoogleContainerTools/krew): krew is the package manager for kubectl plugins. krew plugins: [kubectl-tree](https://github.com/ahmetb/kubectl-tree)

+- [Wayne #Project#](https://github.com/Qihoo360/wayne): Web UI for Kubernetes multi-clusters

+- [kubectx #Project#](https://github.com/ahmetb/kubectx): Switch faster between clusters and namespaces in kubectl.

+- [Rancher #Project#](https://github.com/rancher/rancher): Rancher is an open source project that provides a container management platform built for organizations that deploy containers in production.
+Rancher makes it easy to run Kubernetes everywhere, meet IT requirements, and empower DevOps teams.

+- [Lens #Project#](https://github.com/lensapp/lens): Lens is the only IDE you’ll ever need to take control of your Kubernetes clusters.
+It is a standalone application for MacOS, Windows and Linux operating systems.
+It is open source and free.

 ## Distribution

 - [2019-k3s #Project#](https://github.com/rancher/k3s): Lightweight Kubernetes.
 Easy to install, half the memory, all in a binary less than 40mb.